What Is a Medicare Supplement?

 - Free Look: You have 30 days after signing up for a Medicare Supplement, to decide if you want to keep it or not.

-- You are not constricted to a network; you can go to any doctor or hospital that accepts Medicare.
+- You are not restricted to a network; you can go to any doctor or hospital that accepts Medicare.

 - Guaranteed renewable – the insurance company cannot terminate your Medicare Supplement plan if you continue paying your premiums.